 Aaron Gordon (6’7 SF, Class 2013) was the top scorer for the Oakland Soldiers with 16 points and 10 rebounds.
 Stanley Johnson also reached double-figures with 15 points.

 Gordon also made his presence felt on the defensive end by limiting Xavier Rathan-Mayes to 2-of-11 shooting and only 5 points.

 The heart breaking defeat caps off an amazing summer for Wiggins and the CIA Bounce U17 team which has stapled itself as the best AAU Basketball program in Canada.

-For Wiggins there’s nothing left to prove, over the past two months the now 17-year old Canadian basketball Phenom has left little to no doubt as to who is the top basketball player in the world in the class of 2013/2014.
+For Wiggins there’s nothing left to prove, over the past two months the now 17-year-old Canadian basketball phenom has left little to no doubt as to who is the top basketball player in the world and in the class of 2013/2014.

 From his MVP performance at the 2012 Nike Hoop Summit to Lebron James certifying him as the best player at his own Camp.
 Wiggins’ name continued to roll off peoples tongues as if he was already a certified household NBA name.

 Up next for Wiggins will be a decision to reclassify to the class of 2013, a process which should speed-up his NCAA announcement and make him eligible for the 2014 NBA Draft.